geoserver/geoserver/doc/en/user/source/security/auth/chain.rst

 * Performing session integration, detecting existing sessions and creating new sessions if necessary
 * Invoking the authentication provider chain to perform actual authentication

-The filter chain is actually processed twice, once before the request is handled, and then again after.
+The filter chain is actually processed twice, before and after the request is handled.

 The provider chain is concerned solely with performing the underlying authentication of a request.
 It is invoked by the filter chain when a filter determines that authentication is required.